Early 20th-Century Palm Beach Architecture Spawned Florida's Style

-Mizner, it turns out, was not only a colorful bon vivant, a society sycophant, and an all-around oddball (that's the part that intrigued Sondheim), but one very influential architect.
+Mizner, it turns out, was not only a colorful bon vivant, a society sycophant, and an all-around oddball (that's the part that intrigued Sondheim), but one very influential architect that designed a lot of Palm Beach Architecture.
 Influenced by his childhood in Guatemala and his travels through southern Europe as a young man, he determined that the look and feel of the Sunshine State should more closely echo the Mediterranean and not the stuffy town houses of New York and Philadelphia.

 Many of the 40-plus mansions that Mizner designed in the area have been demolished or are unrecognizably altered.
 The bulk of those that still exist are hidden behind sky high hedges or tucked away from the beach.

 But much of his work that still stands is readily accessible.

 You just have to know where to look.
 For that, I turned to the Preservation Foundation of Palm Beach and its self-guided walking tour (downloadable from palmbeachpreservation.org).
 It led me, naturally enough, toward Worth Avenue, the picturesque street of tony shops that allows visitors to happily spend — and spend some more — en route to the Atlantic Ocean.